ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 start client --> connect to bootnode --> bond to bootnode --> find neighbours --> bond to neighbours
 ```

+Execution clients are currently using the [Discv4](https://github.com/ethereum/devp2p/blob/master/discv4.md) discovery protocol and there is an active effort to migrate to the [Discv5](https://github.com/ethereum/devp2p/tree/master/discv5) protocol.

 #### ENR: Ethereum Node Records {#enr}

 The [Ethereum Node Record (ENR)](/developers/docs/networking-layer/network-addresses/) is an object that contains three basic elements: a signature (hash of record contents made according to some agreed identity scheme), a sequence number that tracks changes to the record, and an arbitrary list of key:value pairs.
 This is a future-proof format that allows easier exchange of identifying information between new peers and is the preferred [network address](/developers/docs/networking-layer/network-addresses) format for Ethereum nodes.